Vyral/gary-jacklin-recruiting/_posts/2019-02-07-the-3-options-you-have-when-seeking-a-brokerage.md

 {% include youtube.html %}

-<center>Today I want to talk about the different types of brokerages to consider when it comes to the choices you have in your real estate career.</center>
+<center><em>Today I want to talk about the different types of brokerages to consider when it comes to the choices you have in your real estate career.</em></center>

+&nbsp;

 If you’re at a point where you want to make a major change in your real estate career—and changing brokerages is always a major change—I think it’s important to understand the different models of brokerage that are out there.
 I’ve broken those down into three main models: